chronicules12/puppetmodule-aixldap/README.md

 ### Setup Requirements

 * You must have the LDAP packages hosted somewhere accessible to the AIX system.
 Currently the default location to stage them is `/tmp/pkg`.
-You may want to stage them at provisioning time or make them available over NFS ([https://forge.puppet.com/puppet/autofs](autofs))
+You may want to stage them at provisioning time or make them available over NFS / autofs ([puppet-autofs](https://forge.puppet.com/puppet/autofs)).
 * You should also *know* the LDAP directory you are binding to.
 You will likely need several details that are not readily available to a casual user.
 * You will need a BindDN and Password for searching the directory (service account). - NOTE: This may not be strictly required in all cases, but this code requires it.
 * If your directory uses SSL, you will need the CA Certificate, as LDAP is very picky about SSL.